CartoDB/cartodb/README.md

 With CartoDB, you can upload your geospatial data (Shapefiles, GeoJSON, etc) using a web form and then make it public or private.

 After it is uploaded, you can visualize it in a table or on a map, search it using SQL, and apply map styles using CartoCSS.
-You can even access it using the CartoDB Maps API and SQL API, or export it to a file.
+You can even access it using the CartoDB [Maps API](http://developers.cartodb.com/api/maps.html) and [SQL API](http://developers.cartodb.com/api/sql.html), or export it to a file.

 In other words, with CartoDB you can make awesome maps and build powerful geospatial applications!
+Definitely check out the [CartoDB Gallery](http://developers.cartodb.com/gallery) for interactive examples and code.

 # What are the components of CartoDB? #